 I have to write about this because many people think it is a myth and somehow spiritually related.
-Penis captivus popularly referred to as ‘Magun’ (an African charm which is applied to punish adulterers) to check her infidelity in the Yoruba speaking part of Nigeria, is a rare occurrence during sexual intercourse when the muscles in the vagina clamp down on the penis much more firmly than usual, making it difficult for the penis to be withdrawn from the vagina.
+Penis captivus popularly referred to as ‘Magun’ or ‘Thunderbolt’ (believed to be an African charm which is applied to punish female adulterers to checkmate her infidelity) in the Yoruba speaking part of Nigeria, is a rare occurrence during sexual intercourse when the muscles in the vagina clamp down on the penis much more firmly than usual, making it difficult for the penis to be withdrawn from the vagina.

 Penis captivus is very rare and it is unclear how often it occurs since most couples may be able to disconnect from one another before medical attention is necessary.
 So there possibly won’t be any report regarding it.